openmrs/openmrs-contrib-rest-api-docs/source/includes/Encounter/encounter.md

 * ### List encounter by UUID.

     Retrieve an encounter by its UUID.
-Returns a `404 Not Found` status if encounter not exists.
+Returns a `404 Not Found` status if Encounter not exists.
 If user not logged in to perform this action, a `401 Unauthorized` status returned.

 ```console